Cubs vs. Mets Player Props Betting Odds

-Player prop betting options for Francisco Lindor, Nico Hoerner and others are available in the New York Mets-Chicago Cubs matchup at Citi Field on Monday, starting at 7:10 PM ET.
+Player props are listed for Nico Hoerner and Francisco Lindor, among others, when the Chicago Cubs visit the New York Mets at Citi Field on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!